LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 To achieve this we see options:

- - Link-time replaceability.
+ 1. Link-time replaceability.
 This could be achieved using weak symbols, or by chosing a runtime library to pull in using build options.
- - Compile-time replacability.
+ 2. Compile-time replaceability.
 This could be achieved by importing different headers, by macro definitions on the command line or various other mechanisms.
- - Run-time replaceability.
+ 3. Run-time replaceability.
 This could be achieved by subclassing and requiring certain calls to be made early in the process.

-Link-time replaceability is more predictable, in that it can be guaranteed to be application-global.
-The downside of link-time replaceability is that it requires defining the ABI and thus would require significant type erasure and inefficiency.
-Some of that ineffienciency can be removed in practice with link-time optimisation.

-Compile-time is simpler but would be easy to get wrong by mixing flags across the objects in the build.
-Both link-time and compile-time maybe difficult to describe in the standard.

-Run-time is easy for us to describe in the standard, using interfaces and dynamic dispatch with well-defined mechanisms for setting the implementation.
-The downsides are that it is hard to ensure that the right context is set early enough in the process and that, like link-time replacement, it requires type erasure.

-The other question is to what extent we need to specify this.
-We could simply say that implementations should allow customization and leave it up to QOI.
-We already know that full platform customisations are possible.
-This approach would delegate the decision of how to allow Intel to replace the platform context with TBB up to the platform implementor.
-It would rely on an agreement between the system vendor and the runtime vendor.

-The authors do not have a recommendation, only a wish to see customisation available.
-We should decide how best to achieve it within the standard.
-Assuming we delegate customisation to the platform implementor, what wording would be appropriate for the specification, if any?
+Link-time replaceability has the following characteristics:
+* Pro: we have precedence in the standard: this is similar to replacing `operator new`.
+* Pro: more predictable, in that it can be guaranteed to be application-global.
+* Pro: some of the type erasure and indirection can be removed in practice with link-time optimisation.
+* Con: it requires defining the ABI and thus, in some cases, would require some type erasure and some inefficiency.
+* Con: harder to get it correctly with shared libraries (e.g., DLLs might have different replaced versions of the system scheduler).
+* Con: the replacement might depend on the order of linking.

+Compile-time replaceability has the following characteristics:
+* Pro: users can do this with a type-def that can be used everywhere and switched.
+* Con: potential problems with ODR violations.
+* Con: doesn't support shareability across different binaries of the same process

+Run-time replaceability has the following characteristics:
+* Pro: we have precedence in the standard: this is similar to `std::set_terminate()`.
+* Pro: easier to achieve consistent behavior on applications with shared libraries (e.g., Windows has the same version of C++ standard library in DLL).
+* Pro: a program can have multiple implementations of system scheduler.
+* Con: race conditions between replacing the system scheduler and using it to spawn work.
+* Con: implies going over an ABI, and cannot be optimized at link-time.
+* Con: different implementation may allocate resources for the system scheduler at startup, and then, at the start of main, the implementation is replaced (this is mainly a QOI issue).

+The paper considers compile-time replaceability as not being a valid option.

+We want to obtain feedback from different groups before moving forward with one proposal.

+## Extensibility

+The `std::execution` framework is expected to grow over time.
+We expect to add time-based scheduling, async I/O, priority-based scheduling, and other for now unforeseen functionality.
+The `system_context` framework needs to be designed in such a way that it allows for extensibility.

+Whatever the replaceability mechanism is, we need to ensure that new features can be added to the system context in a backwards-compatible manner.

+There are two levels in which we can extend the system context:
+1. Add more types of schedulers, beside the system scheduler.
+2. Add more features to the existing scheduler.

+The first type of extensibility can easily be solved by adding new getters for the new types of schedulers.
+Different types of schedulers should be able to be replaced separately; e.g., one should be able to replace the I/O scheduler without replacing the system scheduler.
+The discussed replaceability mechanisms support this.

+The second type of extensibility can also be easily achieved, but, at this point, it's beside of the scope of this paper.
+Next section provides more details.

+## ABI for system scheduler

+A proper implementation of the system scheduler that meets all the goals expressed in the paper needs to be divided into two parts: "host" and "backend".
+The host part implements the API defined in this paper and calls the backend for the actual implementation.
+The backend provides the actual implementation of the system context (e.g., use Grand Central Dispatch or Windows Thread Pool).

+As we need to switch between different backend, we need a "stable" ABI between these two parts.

+While the authors believe that standardizing an ABI would be beneficial to the users (i.e., anyone an replace the backend), there is a concern about the feasibility of incorporating such an ABI in the standard.

+The authors would like to obtain feedback from the implementers before advancing a proposal for standardizing the ABI.

+## Shareability

+One of the motivations of this paper is to stop the proliferation of local thread pools, which can lead to CPU oversubscription.
+If multiple binaries are used in the same process, we don't want each binary to have its own implementation of system context.
+Instead, we would want to share the same underlying implementation.

+The recommendation of this paper is to leave the details of shareability to be implementation-defined.

+## Performance

+As discussed above, one possible approach to the system context is to implement link-time replaceability.
+This implies moving across binary boundaries, over some defined API (which should be extensible).
+A common approach for this is to have COM-like objects.
+However, the problem with that approach is that it requires memory allocation, which might be a costly operation.
+This becomes problematic if we aim to encourage programmers to use the system context for spawning work in a concurrent system.

+While there are some costs associated with implementing all the goals stated here, we want the implementation of the system context to be as efficient as possible.
+For example, a good implementation should avoid memory allocation for the common case in which the default implementation is utilized for a platform.

+This paper cannot recommend the specific implementation techniques that should be used to maximize performance; these are considered Quality of Implementation (QOI) details.

+## Lifetime

+Underneath the `system_context`, there is a singleton of some sort.
+We need to specify the lifetime of this object and everything that derives from it.

+The paper mandates that the lifetime of any `system_context` to fully be contained the lifetime of `main()`.

+During the design of this paper the authors considered a more relaxed model: allow the `system_context` to be created before `main()` (as part of static initialization), but still mandate that all access to cease before the end of `main()`; this model is somehow similar to the Intel Threading building blocks (oneTBB) model.
+While the relaxed model can prove sometime useful, we considered it to be a dangerous path, for the following reasons:
+* The scope of `system_context` should be deterministic with respect to global static objects and main; this allows people to reason about the application.
+* We want to guarantee the access to static objects to all the work spawned on `system_context`.
+* A global static constructor may add work on the `system_context`, thus, it may block on the completion of that work anytime until destruction; this would imply possibly blocking the termination of the program, after `main()` is complete.
+* For replaceability: we want to guarantee the access to static objects for any replacement of `system_context`.
+* There may be circular dependencies between user-supplied `system_context` and the system allocator.

+If we start with this stricter path, we can always relax it later.
+On other hand, if we start with a more relaxed model, it will be harder to make it stricter after being used in production.

 ## Need for the system_context class
 Our goal is to expose a global shared context to avoid oversubscription of threads in the system and to efficiently share a system thread pool.